-Highlights of her 18/19 season include her house debut with English National Opera as Mimi in Puccini’s La Bohéme.
-She will make highly anticipated returns to Garsington Opera as Mařenka, in Smetana’s The Bartered Bride, and to Opera Holland Park to take the title role in Tchaikovsky’s Iolanta.
-On the concert stage, she will give the world premiere of Mark Anthony Turnage’s Testament with the Bournemouth Symphony Orchestra, and will make her first solo recital recording in collaboration with pianist Lada Valesova, featuring repertoire by Dvořák, Janáček, Novák and Rachmaninov.
+Romaniw’s 2018/19 season included her house debut with English National Opera as Mimi in Puccini’s La Bohéme.
+She also recieved critial aclaim in her returns to Garsington Opera as Mařenka, in Smetana’s The Bartered Bride, and to Opera Holland Park as the title role in Tchaikovsky’s Iolanta.
+On the concert stage, she gave the world premiere of Mark Anthony Turnage’s Testament with the Bournemouth Symphony Orchestra.

 Natalya received unanimous critical acclaim in 2016 for her portrayal of Tatyana in Tchaikovsky’s Eugene Onegin at Garsington Opera.
 She has since performed the role with the Welsh National Opera, and in Oliver Mears’s new production for Scottish Opera.
 Other notable engagements include her European debut as Suzel in L’amico Fritz for Den Jyske Opera, Lisa in Pique Dame with Opera Holland Park and National Theatre Brno, title role in Janacek’s Jenůfa with Grange Park Opera, and Beethoven Symphony No. 9 with the Hallé orchestra under the baton of Sir Mark Elder.